tensorly/tensorly/README.rst

 TensorLy
 ========

-TensorLy is a fast and simple Python library for tensor learning.
-It builds on top of NumPy, SciPy and MXNet and allows for fast and straightforward tensor decomposition, tensor learning and tensor algebra.
+TensorLy is a Python library that aims at making tensor learning simple and accessible.
+It allows to easily perform tensor decomposition, tensor learning and tensor algebra.
+Its backend system allows to seamlessly perform computation with NumPy, MXNet or PyTorch and run methods at scale on CPU or GPU.

 - **Website:** http://tensorly.github.io
 - **Source-code:**  https://github.com/tensorly/tensorly